phylo-lab-usc/fiels_workbench/Adequacy-of-Alternate-OU-Models.md

 This statistic measures if contrasts deviate from expected based on branch lengths.
 So if more/less evolution occured on a shorter tree than expected, we would see a violation.
 It seems that only the OU data fit the OU model well from this measurement.
-I would like to see if BM and EB processes violate this statistic as well.

 ## Future exploration

-From examining the test statistics, I would like to add Early Burst and Brownian Motion processes to this analysis.
+From examining the test statistics, I would like to add Early Burst processes to this analysis.
 This would deepen my understanding of what the test statistics measure and clarify how a model can be inadequate for a specific dataset.